 Built on the site that puts the GRAND in GRANDVIEW.

-The home of Mr. Urlin and his wife Alice, which was referred to as “The Urlin Mansion”, was located on the hill at Goodale Boulevard and Urlin Avenue which was named after him.
-The city’s name “Grandview” evolved from Alice’s exclamation of “What a grand view!” from the tower on their home.
-Mr. and Mrs. Urlin had two daughters, Margaret and Claudine Urlin who were born in the home.
-Eventually, Claudine would marry Milton York France in the tower.
-A home was built for them on the property in what was referred to as the “North Pasture”, which is now 1042 Urlin Avenue.
+Mr. and Mrs. Urlin later had two daughters, Margaret and Claudine, who were born in the mansion.
+Claudine Urlin married her future husband in the mansion tower, and a home was built for them on the property in what was once referred to as the “North Pasture,” which is now 1042 Urlin Avenue.

-Claudine (Urlin) France resided in one of the units for a time.
-Summit Chase also boasts the distinction of being the former home of John Glenn, former U.S. Senator of Ohio from 1974-1999, and a member of the Astronaut Hall of Fame.
-In 2002, a garden was dedicated to John and his wife Annie Glenn.
+Summit Chase and its architect, E.A.
+Glendening & Associates, also boast the distinction of being awarded the 1967 American Institute of Architecture (AIA) honor award.
+In addition, Summit Chase was the former home of John Glenn, former U.S. Senator of Ohio from 1974-1999, and a member of the Astronaut Hall of Fame.
+In 2002, a garden was dedicated to John and his wife, Annie Glenn.

 Today, Summit Chase still lives true to its brand of being one of the finest places to call home in Columbus.
 As time goes on, Summit Chase will always pride itself on preserving the look and culture of the community, while still being progressive and a place many will call home for years to come.